 - Clean your refrigerator racks with half-cut lemon soaked in vinegar.
 Store all the fresh veggies and fruits after washing them, dump the rotten ones.
 Dust and wipe the front doors and top properly.

 - To fling off the dust in the living room, and bedrooms, you need to vacuum the area or you can ask your house help to do the usual ‘Jhaadu Poccha’ using a disinfectant.

 Use a soft cloth to clean the shelves after dusting them.
 Again, you’ll be needing your house help to clean the toilet and seats, or you can clean the same using the usual cleaning liquid and jet pipe.
 Arrange your daily products, throw away the unwanted and expired products.
 Discard the excess water using a wiper and place a room freshener to kill the odour in your bathroom.

 Tip – For the washbasin, use your old toothpaste, add equal parts of water and vinegar to scrub the dirty area.
 Use a disinfectant to wash away the showerheads, taps, and other handles.

 Don’t leave any room for dusty flecks:

-Fans: The blades of fans attract a lot of dust particles on it.
+- Fans: The blades of fans attract a lot of dust particles.
 Clean it with a wet cloth after dusting it.
 Don’t try to be superhuman, take help, please!